California AB 218

 California AB 218 amends Sections 340.1 and 1002 of the California Code of Civil Procedure and Section 905 of the Government Code.
 It is viewed as a major victory for survivors of child sexual abuse, and mirrors similar legislation being passed in states across the country, such as the New York Child Victims Act.

-In an era when survivors have more support than ever before, the amendments encourage survivors to step forward with their claims, and provide a greater sense of justice when it comes to holding institutions and organizations accountable for their failures, deceit, and concealment of abuse.
+In an era when survivors have more support than ever before, the amendments encourage victims to step forward with their claims, and provide a greater sense of justice when it comes to holding institutions and organizations accountable for their failures, deceit, and concealment of abuse.

 Per AB 218, any institution or individual who makes “a concerted effort to hide evidence relating to childhood sexual assault” can be compelled to pay three times the amount of actual damages.

-Today, survivors of child sexual abuse in California are no longer re-victimized by laws that bar their claims and cause them to run out of time to report abuse.
+Today, victims of child sexual abuse in California are no longer re-victimized by laws that bar their claims and cause them to run out of time to report abuse.
 This is especially important for abuse survivors, as many struggle for years before they are able to come forward, and critically important to protecting communities from known abusers, the majority of whom go on to re-offend when left unpunished.

 Childhood Abuse Survivors with Previously Barred Claims Can Now Seek Justice